Celebrities who own unusual properties

 Shaquille O’Neal’s luxe Florida mega-mansion

-Seen here in images from property site TopTenRealEstateDeals.com, the stunning estate, also includes a huge showroom-style garage, which houses O’Neal’s impressive car collection.
+The stunning estate also includes a huge showroom-style garage, which houses O’Neal’s impressive car collection.

 Shaquille O’Neal’s luxe Florida mega-mansion

-Spanning an astonishing 31,000 square feet (9,448 sqm) the mind-blowing mega-mansion has 12 bedrooms, a grand foyer with a Cinderella staircase and polished marble floors, a two-storey great room that covers 1,170 square feet (109 sqm), a formal dining room for 14 people and a home cinema.
+Spanning an astonishing 31,000 square feet (9,448 sqm), the mega-mansion has 12 bedrooms, a grand foyer with a Cinderella staircase and polished marble floors, a two-storey great room that covers 1,170 square feet (109 sqm), a formal dining room for 14 people and a home cinema.

-There's an entire wing for guests, equipped with five ensuite bedrooms, a large sitting room and a bar, while the 900-square-foot (84 sqm) master suite boasts a circular bed, private balcony, mirrored wall, gilded ceiling and expansive lake views.
+There's an entire wing for guests, equipped with five ensuite bedrooms, a large sitting room and a bar.
+The 900-square-foot (84 sqm) master suite boasts a circular bed, private balcony, mirrored wall, gilded ceiling and expansive lake views.

 Shaquille O’Neal’s luxe Florida mega-mansion

-The star's home is even equipped with its very own 6,000-square-foot (557 sqm) indoor basketball court, emblazoned with the words “Shaq Center”.
+The star's home has its very own 6,000-square-foot (557 sqm) indoor basketball court, emblazoned with the words 'Shaq Center'.
 O’Neal also has an entire room dedicated to his basketball trophies and jerseys.

 Lady Gaga's quirky Laurel Canyon compound